 New Orleans must be the most haunted city in the USA.
 It is also the centre of Voodoo and hoodoo in the USA.
 The surrounding bayous are inhabited by alligators that remind you that you are on the edge of a subtropical wilderness, in spite of New Orleans' long history.

-Phantom yellow fever victims are allegedly still trying to recover in Andrew Jackson Hotel French Quarter.
+The historic Hotel Monteleone on Royal Street has at least twelve ghosts.
+The elevator sometimes stops at the wrong floor, then door opens to reveal ghostly children.
+By the way, the thirteenth floor is numbered fourteen.
+Superstition may be forgiven in a haunted hotel.
+Also on Royal Street, phantom yellow fever victims are allegedly still trying to recover in the Andrew Jackson Hotel French Quarter.
 Can spectral yellow fever infect the living?
 I hope not.
 Anyway, it would have to be spread by ghostly mosquitoes.

 Unearthly celebrations have been seen in the New Orleans Courtyard Hotel.
 Ghostly parties are also witnessed in The Lookout Inn.
 One of the ghosts runs a bath in one of the guest rooms.
 Does the spirit draw the bath for itself or for you?
 Find out if you are brave enough but first watch the remake of Thirteen Ghosts.